juledcuraj/Sportradar_Frontend/README.md

  Decisions
 1. Responsive Design: Built to ensure usability on small screens with features like sliders for the calendar and responsive navigation.
-2. No Database: Used PHP sessions for temporary storage to avoid complexity and ensure portability.
+2. No Database: PHP sessions are used for temporary storage to avoid complexity and ensure portability.
 3. Browser Compatibility: Focused on modern browsers for animations and responsiveness.

- Future Enhancements
-- Add persistent data storage using a database like MySQL.
-- Implement user authentication for personalized event management.
-- Enhance filtering options (e.g., by team or stage).